LispCookbook/cl-cookbook/error_handling.md

   (:documentation "Custom error when we encounter a division by zero.")) ;; good practice ;)
 ~~~

-Now when we'll "signal" or "throw" the condition in our code we'll be
+Now, when we signal the condition in our code, we'll be
 able to populate it with information to be consumed later:

 ~~~lisp